Al-Ahli hospital bombing: Israel performing its usual post-atrocity routine

 Israel, meanwhile, has predictably claimed that a misfired Palestinian rocket was responsible for the massacre at the hospital.

-Israel’s response to the hospital bombing – a war crime under international law – is consistent with its usual.
+Israel’s response to the hospital bombing – a war crime under international law – is consistent with its usual post-atrocity routine.

 The routine goes something like this: Israel commits a human rights atrocity, immediately denies having anything to do with it, says it has solid evidence that Palestinians committed the crime, and then just waits to see if someone manages to prove what really happened.
 If it eventually becomes clear that Israel did indeed carry out the atrocity, it silently accepts responsibility, but by then, the world’s focus has already moved on to other matters.